 Early bird deadline is February 28, at 11:59 pm.
 After this time a late fee will be applied to the entry fee will increase $50 per team.
-Registration closes at 11:59 pm on May 25th but please note that there is a limit of 500 teams; applications turned in after the 500 team limit has been reached will be put on a waiting list in the order in which they are received and team captains will be notified if any space becomes available.
-Persons under 18 must have a parent or guardian sign their online or paper entry form.
+Registration closes at 11:59 pm on May 24th but please note that there is a limit of 500 teams.
+Persons under 18 (on Race Day) must have a parent or guardian sign their online or paper entry form.
 No entry form will be processed unless it is completely filled out.

 Please note that teams must be paid in full by May 1st to be guaranteed an official Ski to Sea competitor T-shirt.
 Teams paying after May 1st will still receive a T-shirt but sizes and styles are not guaranteed.

 Substitutions must be made online by the team captain ONLY.
 All substitutions must be made by the end of race day (5/27) to have the correct name in the paper.
 There will be paper substitution forms at the race.
 It is the sole responsibility of the team captain to ensure that the correct names are submitted online.

 Teams needing to make substitutions of team members must complete the substitution form and send to the Ski to Sea Race, Whatcom Events.
 All spaces (including survey questions) on entry form must be filled out clearly (print or type) for the substitution to be entered in the race.